When do I have to apply for entry to Medicine in September 2024 (or deferred entry in September 2025)?

 I have not yet received a decision on my application.

 We wish to be open with candidates as to whether they have received an offer, or unfortunately been unsuccessful, as early in the admissions process as we can.
 This is to help you make your decisions about all your medical school offers.
-However, if your rank order is close to the initial offer cut off we may ask candidates to allow us to delay our decision until the UCAS decision deadline on 19 May 2022.
+However, if your rank order is close to the initial offer cut off we may ask candidates to allow us to delay our decision until the UCAS decision deadline on 16 May 2024.
 We are then able to monitor applicant replies and determine if any further offers can be made.
-A letter from the admissions office in early April will let you know if you are in this group.
+A letter from the admissions office in late March or early April will let you know if you are in this group.
 Please contact firstname.lastname@example.org or email@example.com if you are in this group and are seeking further information.